If you are wanting to be a more ethical shopper, why not start with these Black-Owned Canadian Sustainable Businesses that you can support now.

 Launched in 2019 by British-born Ghanaian designer Emefa Kuadey, the luxury made-to-order clothing and accessories brand redefines minimalism through structure and bold femininity.

 Inspiration for the Toronto-based brand comes from a juxtaposition of the designer’s interests; fashion and a past life as a civil engineer.

 Working primarily with Ankara fabrics, a West African method of creating African patterns on 100 percent cotton fabric, Catherine Addai, founder and CEO of Toronto fashion boutique Kaela Kay, sought to modernize prints in today's fashion, which are part of her history.

-I love this quote from the website: "Life's too short to wear boring clothes; so add some colour and vibrancy to your wardrobe".
+I love this quote from the website: "Life's too short to wear boring clothes; so add some color and vibrancy to your wardrobe".

 Brother Vellies was founded in 2013 with the goal of keeping traditional African design practices, and techniques alive while also creating and sustaining artisanal jobs.
 Now handmade artisanally across the globe, Brother Vellies creates luxury accessories that celebrate cultural histories and timeless design.

 Toronto-native and New York City-transplant, Creative Director and Founder Aurora James amassed an impressive resume of fashion industry experience prior to starting Brother Vellies.
 Her background in fashion, journalism, art, music, photography, and horticulture joins a forever passion for artisanship, design, and humanitarianism to create truly one-of-a-kind pieces that will remain in your wardrobe forever.